YukiYang31/yukiyang31.github.io/_pages/about.md

 News!
 =====
 :evergreen_tree: **June 2025:** I attended OPLSS in Eugene!
-I learned a lot and would recommended if you want to learn fundamental PL knowledge and meet cool people.
+I learned a lot and would recommend it to anyone who are looking to gain fundamental PL knowledge and meet cool people.

 :mortar_board: **May 2025:** I graduated from Harvey Mudd College with High Distinction, Honors in Mathematics, and Honors in Computer Science!